matthewgetz/rotini/website/versioned_docs/version-1.0.0/api/index.md

 Creates a new rotini program configuration.
 ProgramConfiguration implements the [I_ProgramConfiguration](#i_programconfiguration) interface and will either return a program configuration or will throw a [ConfigurationError](#configurationerror).

 #### program_configuration.strict_commands
 Program configuration property "strict_commands" must be of type "boolean".
+This property controls whether or not rotini will ignore parameters that it parses as commands when they cannot be mapped according to the provided program definition.
 Defaults to `true`.

 #### program_configuration.strict_flags
 Program configuration property "strict_flags" must be of type "boolean".
+This property controls whether or not rotini will ignore parameters that it parses as flags when they cannot be mapped according to the provided program definition.
 Defaults to `true`.

 #### program_configuration.show_deprecation_warnings
 Program configuration property "show_deprecation_warnings" must be of type "boolean".
+This property controls whether or not rotini will emit a warning for executed commands marked as "deprecated" in the program definition.
 Defaults to `true`.

 ```js
 const program_configuration = new ProgramConfiguration({